streets-ahead/Malcolm/README.md

-# Project Intersection
+# Malcolm - A React Static Site Template

-Basic idea is that a static site generator could just be a cache of a very simple isomorphic app.
+Basic idea is that a static site generator could just be a cache of a very simple isomorphic (universal) app.

 Different content types can be configured as react-router routes.
 The following example defines two content types, pages and posts.